 Danielle’s Story

-Hi, I’m Danielle Roessle, a military spouse and mother of a one-year-old son.
-On February 18th, 2025, I received a life-saving kidney transplant—an event that changed my life forever.
+Hi, I’m Danielle Roessle—a military spouse and mom to a 18-month-old son.
+On February 18, 2025, I received a life-saving kidney transplant.
+But soon after, it failed.
 This is my journey.

 I was a healthy, active woman until I gave birth to my son in February 2024.
 Complications during delivery changed everything—I lost my kidneys and suddenly found myself navigating motherhood while fighting for my life.

-Since then, I’ve documented my journey—from surviving dialysis as a new mom to launching a kidney campaign in search of a living donor, to now embracing life post-transplant.
+Since then, I’ve documented my journey—from surviving dialysis as a new mom to launching a kidney campaign in search of a living donor, to receiving a transplant, and having it fail.

 Through my vlogging and writing, I explore not just my own experience but the deeper realities of living with chronic illness, navigating the medical system, and, most importantly, the life-saving impact of organ donation.
 My hope is to spark deeper reflection, educate, and inspire meaningful conversations.